AscendLab

 Privacy and export notes

-The watermark is rendered locally on your device before download.
+The watermark workflow is designed for browser-side rendering before download.

 Text watermarks are best for drafts, names, and status labels.
 Logo watermarks are better when the visual identity matters more than the exact wording.